 \subsection{Dynamical Stability Analysis of Space-Group-Constrained Crystal Generation}

 This section analyzes the dynamical stability of crystal structures generated by a space group constrained generative model.
-We employed CrystalFormer~\cite{crystalformer} (Alex20) to generate a total of 40,000 crystal structures, with their space-group distribution matched to that of the MP20 training set.
-After removing structures overlapping with MP20, 8,986 unique crystals were retained for further relaxation and phonon calculations, among which 8,642 successfully completed the phonon calculations.
-As shown in Figure~\ref{crystalfomer-gen}(a), the generated crystals exhibit a distribution across the seven crystal systems that is highly consistent with the Materials Project dataset.
-Among the 8,642 structures with successful phonon calculations, 2,969 were identified as dynamically stable, corresponding to a stability ratio of approximately 34\%.
-The elemental composition distribution (Figure~\ref{crystalfomer-gen}(b)) shows that ternary and quaternary compounds account for more than half of the generated materials, in agreement with the statistical trends observed in the Materials Project.
-The dynamical stability ratio varies considerably among different crystal systems: cubic structures show the highest stability ratio (49.2\%), followed by hexagonal (35.8\%), trigonal (35.4\%), tetragonal (35.0\%), orthorhombic (32.6\%), and monoclinic systems (26.5\%), while triclinic structures exhibit the lowest stability ratio at only 17\%.
+We employed CrystalFormer~\cite{crystalformer} (Alex20) to generate a total of 40,000 crystal structures, with their space-group distribution matched to that of the Alex20 training set.
+After removing structures overlapping with Alex20, 8,986 unique crystals were retained for further relaxation and phonon calculations, among which 8,642 successfully completed the phonon calculations.
+As shown in Fig.~\ref{crystalfomer-gen}(a), the generated crystals exhibit a distribution across the seven crystal systems that is highly consistent with the Materials Project dataset.
+Among the 8,642 structures with successful phonon calculations, 3,923 structures (45.39\%) are dynamically stable under a phonon frequency threshold of $-0.1$~THz.
+The elemental composition distribution (Fig.~\ref{crystalfomer-gen}(b)) shows that ternary and quaternary compounds account for more than half of the generated materials, in agreement with the statistical trends observed in the Materials Project.
+The dynamical stability ratio varies considerably among different crystal systems: cubic structures show the highest stability ratio (53.4\%), followed by trigonal (47.2\%), tetragonal (46.8\%), orthorhombic (44.0\%), monoclinic (42.4\%), and hexagonal (40.2\%), while triclinic structures exhibit the lowest stability ratio at only 39.3\%.
 These results suggest a possible correlation between structural symmetry and dynamical stability: high-symmetry crystal systems such as cubic tend to exhibit higher stability ratios, whereas low-symmetry systems such as triclinic show markedly reduced stability.